Quick answer

 |---|---|---|

-| What do they mainly do? | Neutralise stomach acid. | Form a barrier layer on top of stomach contents; some products also include antacid ingredients. |
+| What it does | Neutralise stomach acid. | Form a barrier layer on top of stomach contents; some products also include antacid ingredients. |

-| When are they commonly used? | Short-term indigestion, heartburn, or reflux symptom relief. | Short-term reflux or heartburn symptoms, especially where reflux after meals or lying down is part of the pattern. |
+| Common use context | Short-term heartburn, reflux or indigestion symptoms. | Short-term heartburn, reflux or indigestion symptoms; the floating barrier may be relevant where reflux after meals or when lying down is part of the pattern. |

-| What should you check? | Active ingredients, sodium content, dose instructions, other medicines, and whether the product is suitable for your health context. | Active ingredients, whether it also contains antacid ingredients, sodium or calcium cautions, age limits, and timing with other medicines. |
+| What to check on the label | Active ingredients, sodium content, dose instructions, other medicines, and whether the product is suitable for your health context. | Active ingredients, whether it also contains antacid ingredients, sodium or calcium cautions, age limits, and timing with other medicines. |

-| When should you ask first? | If you take other medicines, are pregnant or breastfeeding, have liver, kidney, heart, blood-pressure, or salt-restriction concerns, or are buying for a child. | The same cautions apply.
+| When to ask a pharmacist | If you take other medicines, are pregnant or breastfeeding, have liver, kidney, heart, blood-pressure, or salt-restriction concerns, or are buying for a child. | The same cautions apply.
 Ask a pharmacist or GP if you need it regularly, take interacting medicines, or symptoms are frequent or worrying. |

 How to read the label without getting overwhelmed